JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-asp-new.png)

+13. The Pricing tier will be left unaltered
 12. Select `Ok`
-13. Our new App Service plan is now added to the Azure Functiopn App
+13. Our new App Service plan is now added to the Azure Function App
 14. We also want to give the Storage Account a meaningful name.
 In this storage the function source code etc. will be stored
 15. Open de Storage Account blade and select `Create New`